hackclub/black-box-backend/README.md

+_Disclaimer: This is an AI generated codebase._

 # Permagen HTTP Server

 A simple HTTP server built with Bun that provides endpoints for generating and retrieving permanent codes for text content.

+Usage:

+- POST /permagen
+- GET /:permacode

 ## Features